shupershuff/Diablo2RLoader/README.md

 - Set 'DCloneAlarmLevel' depending on the DClone statuses changes you want to be alarmed on (if alarms are enabled).
 'Imminent' notifies only on 1,5,6.
 'Close' notifies on status changes to 1,4,5,6.
 'All' notifies for...all status changes.
 All by default.
 - Set 'DCloneAlarmVoice' to the preferred Text to Speech Robot voice.
 Choices are 'Amazon' or 'Paladin'.
 Amazon by Default.
 - Set 'DCloneAlarmVolume' to a preferred volume (1-100) to prevent frights and save your ear drums.
 Default is 69.
 Nice.
+- Set 'TerrorZoneAlertAreas' to the ID's of the maps you want to be alerted on.
+For a list of which ID's relate to which maps, see [here](https://github.com/shupershuff/Diablo2RLoader/blob/main/levels.txt).
+There are also some basic preset options from within the options menu in the script.
 - Set 'ForceAuthTokenForRegion' to enforce AuthToken based authentication for one or more regions.
 Useful if an Auth server goes down preventing parameter based connections (remember when Asia stopped working for several weeks?)
 Valid options are NA, EU and KR.
 Multiple values should be comma separated.
 Recommend leaving blank unless there are auth issues.

 Done editing?
 Make sure to save the file!
 CTRL + S for the win :)